philippinespire/database_albatross_recollections/README.md

 <br>

+**Example 2: Identify the lot numbers for a set of Individual IDs**
 ```r
 #Filter the database to only include certain individuals and identify the lots associated with those samples:
 pire_db <- pire_database()